HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: CDN
-description: CDN chapter of the 2024 Web Almanac covering adoption of CDNs, top CDN players, the impact of CDNs on TLS, HTTP/2+, Zstandard, Brotli, Early Hints, and Client Hints adoption
+description: CDN chapter of the 2024 Web Almanac covering adoption of CDNs, top CDN players, the impact of CDNs on TLS, HTTP/2+, Zstandard, Brotli, Early Hints, and Client Hints adoption.
+hero_alt: Hero image of Web Almanac charactes extending a plug from a cloud into a web page.
 authors: [joeviggiano, pgjaiganesh, AlexMoening]
 reviewers: [carolinescholles]
 editors: [carolinescholles]